pyeventsourcing/eventsourcing/docs/topics/projections.rst

 ===========

 A projection is a function of application state.
-If the state of an application is event sourced, projections can operate by processing the events of an application.
+If the state of an application is event-sourced, projections can operate by processing the events of an application.
 There are lots of different ways of implementing a projection.
-This section discusses three approaches: subscribing directly to domain events as are they are published from the domain model of an event sourced application; reading a notification log which presents recorded domain events of an application in a serial order; and tracking a notification log with tracking records that are persisted in the same atomic transaction as the projected state.
+This section discusses three approaches: subscribing directly to domain events as are they are published from the domain model of an event-sourced application; reading a notification log which presents recorded domain events of an application in a serial order; and tracking a notification log with tracking records that are persisted in the same atomic transaction as the projected state.